How the Board Works

 - The Board’s Governance Process: Specifies governing methods, roles for the Board president and board directors, agenda planning, directors’ code of conduct and more.

-The Weavers Way Board uses the Policy Governance model to structure their activities and dictate how they relate to the general manager and the member-owners.
+The Weavers Way Board uses the Policy Governance model to structure their activities and dictate how they relate to the general manager and the members.

 Policy Governance was developed by John Carver, a writer who has published extensively on board governance.
-Many food co-ops have moved to this system, as it allows us to balance representing member-owner views with allowing the store professional staff to fulfill member-owner requirements without micromanagement.
+Many food co-ops have moved to this system, as it allows us to balance representing member views with allowing the store professional staff to fulfill member requirements without micromanagement.

 Our governing style emphasizes strategic leadership and a clear distinction between Board and management duties.
 The Board focuses primarily on intended long-term impacts rather than the operational means of attaining them.
 To accomplish this, the Board directs, controls and inspires the organization through the establishment of the broadest organizational values and policies.
 When we receive input, questions or concerns that relate to Co-op operations, we ask that the general manager respond.